ProgInfra/Media_Naming/docs/video.md

   - [IMDB (for movies and series)](https://www.imdb.com) : [imdbid-tt0371746]
   - [TMDB (for movies)](https://www.themoviedb.org/) : [tmdbid-413594]

+### Movies Protocol

+1) Get movie with best quality and rename it with [movies naming rules](#movies-naming-rules)
+2) Add some clips if you have some, you can use the [tools](./tools.md) to extract a screenshot or a part of a video and rename it
+3) Find extrafanart, rename it and convert these to PNG
+4) Add some screenshot if you have some
+5) Get cover and banner and convert it to PNG

 ## Series and Animes Folders

 We use this documentation to organize our series : [Jellyfin documentation](https://jellyfin.org/docs/general/server/media/shows/)